 Other tours that will sometimes be worth paying for in Iceland are specialty tours like a Game of Thrones tour, or a snowmobiling tour.
 These tours won't be for everyone, but if they're for you then they are probably worth paying for.

-Tours not worth paying for in Iceland
+Iceland tours not worth paying for

 And now for the Iceland attractions that you DON'T need to book tours for.

 You'll find lots of Blue Lagoon tours for sale in Iceland.
 And, generally, I'd say you don't need to pay extra for these unless they're combined with another activity you want to do.
 I DO think the Blue Lagoon is worth visiting while you're in Iceland, and especially recommend it upon arrival after your international flight.
 But you don't really need to go on a tour.

 How to do it on your own: You can pre-book your Blue Lagoon ticket online (recommended so you can avoid the line inside), and either drive yourself there (it's very close to the airport) or book a ticket on the FlyBus to/from the airport with a stop at the Blue Lagoon.